on June 16, 2017 (last modified on January 13, 2022) • 14 minute read

 Making sure that your customers have a good experience when shopping with you goes beyond just website usability – it extends to your social media channels, and runs through everything that you do as a business.
 It includes the way you deal with customers on the phone, your email copy and even your product packaging.

 Tracking customer experience for ecommerce businesses should go much deeper than superficial sales figures and vanity metrics.
-If you really want to know how to please your customers, start using data as a way to analyze your business, and use it to implement changes and track improvements.
+If you really want to know how to please your customers, start using data obtained from your ecommerce dashboard as a way to analyze your business, and use it to implement changes and track improvements.
 Here are some key ways in which data can help you improve your CX.

 Avoid analysis paralysis and focus on core CX datasets, rather than getting bogged down by overly complex segmentation.